MileHacker Logo

 Coastal & Nature Exploration

 Dedicate a separate day or half-day to the Sea Garden, Burgas Bridge, and perhaps a trip to St. Anastasia Island.
-For nature enthusiasts, the Burgas Lakes and Poda Protected Area require specific planning for optimal birdwatching.
+For nature lovers, the Burgas Lakes and Poda Protected Area require specific planning for optimal birdwatching.

 Suggested Flow